A New High School YA Romance With a Black Female Lead

 About This Young Adult Romance

 But Mordecai has a secret—several secrets, actually.
-And whenever he needs help, Chloe is always the first one he turns to.
+He carries them with him from his troubled past, and they help explain some of his erratic behavior and moody ways, which I discuss here.
+Plus, whenever he needs help, Chloe is the first one he turns to.

 And then we have Chloe’s good friend Simon.
 He’s a new sophomore at her high school, and his love for Chloe is evident from the start.
 But he has trouble confessing his feelings to her.
-That puts him in the friend zone, often comforting Chloe after Mordecai leaves her in tears.
+That puts him in the friend zone.

 (Both Simon and Mordecai are White.)